M-3LAB/awesome-industrial-anomaly-detection/README.md

 ---

-🔥🔥🔥 We discuss different types of anomaly synthesis methods in detail, welcome to make comments.
+🔥🔥🔥 We discuss different types of anomaly synthesis methods in detail.
+Welcome to make comments.

 A Survey on Industrial Anomalies Synthesis [[paper]](https://arxiv.org/abs/2502.16412)[[github]](https://github.com/M-3LAB/awesome-anomaly-synthesis)

+---

+🔥🔥🔥 How well are current MLLMs performing as industrial quality inspectors?
+Which MLLM performs best in industrial anomaly detection?
+Please refer to our recent research in ICLR. [[ICLR 2025]](https://arxiv.org/abs/2410.09453)[[Github]](https://github.com/jam-cc/MMAD)

 ---
 ## Table of Contents